Biosynex and Chembio Diagnostics Announce Definitive Acquisition Agreement

 Consolidated Manufacturing, Sales, Marketing, Operations to Provide Synergistic Cost Savings

 STRASBOURG, France and HAUPPAUGE, N.Y., Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Biosynex SA (“Biosynex”) (EPA: ALBIO), a French market leader specializing in the design and distribution of rapid tests, and Chembio Diagnostics, Inc. (“Chembio”) (Nasdaq: CEMI), a leading point-of-care diagnostics company focused on infectious diseases, today announced that the companies have entered into a definitive merger agreement under which Biosynex, through a subsidiary, will acquire Chembio for $0.45 per share, representing a premium of 27% compared to the closing price of Chembio stock on January 30, 2023, in an all-cash transaction valued at $17.2 million.
+31, 2023 (GLOBE NEWSWIRE) -- Biosynex SA ("Biosynex") ALBIO, a French market leader specializing in the design and distribution of rapid tests, and Chembio Diagnostics, Inc. ("Chembio") CEMI, a leading point-of-care diagnostics company focused on infectious diseases, today announced that the companies have entered into a definitive merger agreement under which Biosynex, through a subsidiary, will acquire Chembio for $0.45 per share, representing a premium of 27% compared to the closing price of Chembio stock on January 30, 2023, in an all-cash transaction valued at $17.2 million.

 The acquisition combines two leading rapid diagnostic test companies.
 Each company specializes in the development, manufacturing and marketing of point-of-care diagnostic tests for the professional and at home markets.
 Chembio, based in the United States, focuses on infectious disease assays covering sexually transmitted infections, respiratory viruses and fever and tropical disease, built on the DPP, SURE CHECK and STAT-PAK proprietary, accurate and easy-to-use technology platforms.
 Biosynex, based in France, provides pharmacies and professional healthcare settings with a diversified portfolio of rapid tests covering different market segments including infectious disease and women's health tests, Point of Care devices and molecular diagnostics systems.
 Biosynex will operate Chembio and its 100% owned German, Brazil and Malaysia subsidiaries as a wholly owned group.